putyourlightson/craft-blitz/README.md

 ## Usage

 In the plugin settings, enable caching and add at least one included URI pattern.
-When a URI on the site is visited that matches an included URI pattern, Blitz will serve a static cached HTML file if it exists, otherwise it will cache the template output to a HTML file.
+When a URL on the site is visited that matches an included URI pattern, Blitz will serve a static cached HTML file if it exists, otherwise it will cache the template output to a HTML file.
 Excluded URI patterns will override any matching included URI patterns.

 Using a [server rewrite](#server-rewrite) (see below) will avoid unnecessary PHP processing and will increase performance even further.